How to Find Use Cases from Business Process (BPMN)?

 The True Aqua Distilled Water Company is a young distilled water supplier in the city.
 They sell distilled water for business and home use.
 The following is a textual description of their water delivery process.

-To order distilled water, customer either calls the ordering hotline or send us Email.
+To order distilled water, customers either call the ordering hotline or send us an Email.
 Currently, 90% of the orders come from phone calls, while 10% are placed by Email.
 The customer service assistant who receives the order will check whether the customer is an existing customer or a new one.
-If the customer has never ordered before, the customer service assistant will create a customer account for him or her before proceeding to water delivery.
+If the customer has never ordered before, the customer service assistant will create a customer account for them before proceeding to water delivery.

 The delivery of distilled water is carried out once a week on every Wednesday.
 So on every Wednesday morning, the customer service assistant will forward orders to the Logistics Department for delivery.
 Once the manager in the Logistics Department has received the orders, he will arrange the delivery by assigning workers for different orders, printing and posting the schedule.
 The workers receive the calls and deliver water to the customer accordingly.